DAVID MARTIN – 40 years of service to African liberation

 David was also a fine photographer.
 His retirement project was dedicated to creating better understanding of people and places through tourism, by writing and photographing area-specific, pocket-size Into Africa guidebooks.

-He was a co-founder of SARDC, a regional research centre whose Founding Patron was Mwalimu Julius Nyerere, in 1985; and the Musokotwane Environment Resource Centre for Southern Africa, in 1992.
+He was a co-founder of the Southern African Research and Documentation Centre (SARDC), a regional research centre whose Founding Patron was Mwalimu Nyerere, in 1985; and the Musokotwane Environment Resource Centre for Southern Africa, in 1992.
 He was a trustee of the Josiah Magama Tongogara Legacy Foundation.

-The physical challenges of the past three years failed to deter him and he continued writing up until June this year, when collapsed vertebrates in his back made sitting uncomfortable and affected his respiration, together with the affects of the previous surgery.
+The physical challenges of the previous three years failed to deter him and he continued writing up until June this year, when collapsed vertebrae in his back made sitting uncomfortable and affected his respiration, together with the effects of the previous surgery.

 David Martin was born in Windsor, UK on 14 April 1936 and died in Harare, Zimbabwe on 18 August 2007